Occupational Therapy Jobs! (Nearby & Remote)

 • Care Manager

-You can also browse The Non-Clinical PT, which is run by our friend Meredith Castin.
-Her website is devoted to helping all rehabilitation professionals (not just PTs) transition out of patient care, and into non-traditional roles.
+You can also browse The Non-Clinical PT, which was founded by our friend Meredith Castin.
+This website is devoted to helping all rehabilitation professionals (not just PTs) transition out of patient care and into non-traditional roles.
 There are tons of helpful free resources and articles on the site, including an inspiring spotlight series that highlights a number of non-clinical OT jobs.

 The Non-Clinical PT also runs this free group: